WasseemN/Homework_week_12/README.md

 ## Summary

-Based on the the results and analysis demonstrated, it is valid to conclude that Model 2 provides the better, more realistic approach in analysing the data and predicting the better outcome.
-The approach of oversampling data where there is a bias factor of 30:1 to break even is a reasonable approach.
+Based on the the results and analysis demonstrated, it is valid to conclude that Model 2 provides the better, more realistic approach in analysing the data and predicting the ultimate outcome.
+The approach of oversampling data to break even the original bias factor of 30:1 is a reasonable approach.
 The `value_count()` of the new data has split the imbalance as follows:
 <center>

 |0| 56271|